conventional-commits/conventionalcommits.org/content/next/index.fi.md

 ## Miksi Käyttää Tavanmukaisia Muutoksia

 - Automaattisesti generoidut MUUTOSLOKIT
-- Automaattisesti määritely SemVer-spesifikaatio (muutosten tyypistä riippuen).
+- Automaattisesti määritely SemVerin mukainen bump (muutosten tyypistä riippuen).
 - Communicating the nature of changes to teammates, the public, and other stakeholders.
 - Triggering build and publish processes.
 - Making it easier for people to contribute to your projects, by allowing them to explore